Saturday, May 14, 2016

 Cosmic Cabaret Show, 1995

-Marcy’s deeds have only recently come to light, but the pattern started long before the current disintegration of his meteoric career, long before he was The Planet Hunter.
+Marcy’s evil deeds have only recently come to light, but the pattern started long before the current disintegration of his meteoric career, long before he was The Planet Hunter.
 Because we were friends and colleagues, I may have helped enable Marcy’s behavior, like many other women who don’t stand up and demand more than a slap on the wrist for what would be a criminal offense outside the academy.
 What follows is a kind of “I knew him when” tell-all of events only partially revealed on Buzzfeed.
 It’s an object lesson in what not to do if you realize a friend or mentor can’t keep his hands — or other body parts — to himself.

 |Marcy BUSTED by Buzzfeed|